o-ASSASSIN-o/hw2/README.md

 ## Grading

 Unlike previous homeworks there is no autograding.
 This is because Github limits the number of threads that can be created.
 Therefore, after the __deadline__ i will download your work to my computer and test it.
-That is why it is important that you test your code before you final submission.
+That is why it is important that you test your code before your final submission.
 As before you can commit as many times as you want until the deadline.

 ## Prefix sum